kshitijrajsharma/overture-data-analysis-report/README.md

 - Nepal
 - Nigeria

-Note : Covering bounding boxes were drawn to somehow match the country boundary in above listed countries ( this is not true for all of them - actual boundary may differ ) .
+Note: Covering bounding boxes were drawn to somehow match the country boundary in above listed countries ( this is not true for all of them - actual boundary may differ ).
 Data on those bbox were downloaded, viewed, analyzed, and compared regarding its distribution and how it fits with the existing population.

 ![image](https://github.com/kshitijrajsharma/overture-data-analysis-report/assets/36752999/7e038bdd-082d-4c8d-a310-5ff1bc350f8d)